Vy187/portfolio/README.md

 [Vy Nguyen](https://github.com/Vy187)

 ## Questions
-If you have any questions about the repo, open an inssue or contact us directly at vy1872@gmail.com
+If you have any questions about the repo, open an issue or contact me directly at vy1872@gmail.com